FULLSHADE/POPPOPRET-nullbyte-DLL-bypass/README.md

 #### The exploit

 This exploit is taken advantage of a vulnerable input field in the SurfOffline Professional program.
 It's vulnerable to a local SEH based overflow.

+The injected DLL is "essfunc.dll" from the vulnserver exploit development series.